morrownr/USB-WiFi/README.md

 - future Realtek support unknown
 - no new source code releases since 2019, and that 2019 release was not a good driver
 - uses a lot of power so using a powered hub may be a good idea
-- produces a lot of heat, adapter needs a lot of vent holes or space
+- produces a lot of heat, adapter needs a lot of vent holes
 - expensive

 Recommendation: Do not buy adapters based on this chipset.
 You will be disappointed.
-Better options are available.
-You will likely be happier in the long run with an adapter that uses the mt7612u chipset or in the short run with an adapter that uses the rtl8812au chipset.
-The reason I say "short run" for the rtl8812au chipset is because we do not know if Realtek will release source code for the rtl8812au in the future.
+You will likely be happier in the long run with an adapter that uses the mt7612u chipset.

 -----